 NSCC offers academic adjustments designed to "level the playing field" for students with disabilities in a mainstream model.
 All students must learn the same material and are graded according to the same standards.
-Likewise, all students, including students with disabilities, must comply with the behavioral standards set forth in the College Catalog.
+Likewise, all students, including students with disabilities, must comply with the behavioral standards set forth for students in the .
+Code of Conduct